 Most of these pedestal tubs have a soft white finish but could have any color that fits your taste.
 For instance, a red or black pedestal tub with silver finishing would be unexpected but bold.
 Many pedestal tubs also come with packages such as faucets, which have various finishes, mostly in nickel or chrome.

 After deciding on the material to settle on, the size and weight of the bathtub is also a key feature to consider before selecting one.
 Pedestal tubs can measure from 60 inches to 70 inches in length.
 Be careful when purchasing a pedestal tub made out of cast iron since those type of tubs tend to be very heavy.
 So make sure your floor can handle a 300 - 600 pound bathtub.

 The process of cleaning pedestal tubs differs depending on the material that makes up the tub.
 Cast iron pedestal tubs are easy to clean since most of them are highly polished.
 Similar to the acrylic pedestal tubs, common cleaning solutions can be used to remove dirt and light stains.

 Vinegar is also great for cleaning bathtub surfaces, especially for the cast iron and acrylic tubs.
-Apart from cleaning, vinegar is also a great disinfectant and therefore leaves your bathtub surface bacteria free.
-It’s also important to note that most of the pedestal tubs are best leaned using soft a cleaning cloth.
+Apart from cleaning, vinegar is also a great disinfectant and therefore leaves your pedestal bathtub surface bacteria free.
+It is also important to note that most of the pedestal tubs are best leaned using soft a cleaning cloth.
 Abrasive brushes should be avoided as they leave the bathtub surface with scratches, which are undesirable.